Want to Major or Minor in Astronomy & Astrophysics?

 Contact us or check out the physics tutoring options

 Astronomy & Astrophysics is the study of planets, stars, galaxies, and the Universe as a whole; its origin and how it evolves with time.

 Astronomy & Astrophysics is the study of planets, stars, galaxies, and the Universe as a whole.
 This includes how all of these originate and their evolution in time.
 The principal pursuits of an astronomer are to extend our understanding of the physical nature of the Universe and to convey this understanding to colleagues, students, and the general public.

-Astronomy is an observational, not an experimental, science.
-With only a few exceptions (meteorites and moon rocks), we cannot actually touch celestial objects and are totally dependent upon incoming radiation from space.
-Observations over the entire electromagnetic spectrum (gamma rays, x-rays, ultraviolet, visible light, infrared, microwave, and radio waves) are collected with both earth-based and space telescopes and analyzed using the tools of modern theoretical physics.
-The heart of the prospective astrophysicist's education consists of a firm grounding in physics plus the advanced mathematics at the core of the physics.
+Astronomy is an observational science With only a few exceptions (meteorites and moon rocks), we cannot actually experiment on or touch celestial objects and are totally dependent upon incoming electromagnetic radiation, light, from space.
+Observations over the entire light spectrum (gamma-ray, x-ray, ultraviolet, visible, infrared, microwave, and radio light) are collected with both Earth-based telescopes and space observatories.
+In recent years, multimessenger astronomy is increasingly possible studying events using light, gravity waves, and particles at the same time.
+All of these observations are analyzed using the tools of modern computing and statistics.
+Theoretical astrophysics uses state-of-the-art physics and supercomputers to recreate the physical processes numerically in an attempt to match the observations.

 If you are wondering if the Astronomy & Astrophysics major/minor is right for you please contact Astronomy Undergraduate Academic Advisor.